Ma-ctrl-dot/PI4J-Arduino-I2C-Connection/README.md

 You should have set up the Raspberry Pi with JDK 8.
 Do not use any newer JDK!!!
 This is because a few java files aren't available with a newer JDK, but we need them for the I2C-Bus.
+If the example works with a newer JDK please comment / contact!

 And make sure you have an Arduino which is connected to the Raspberry Pi I2C-Pins.